undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 What to eat

-The Salentine kitchen is among the most coherent in Italy.
-Ciceri e tria — fried and boiled pasta with chickpeas — is the canonical dish; frìsella (twice-baked bread ring soaked in olive oil and topped with tomato) is the summer standard.
-Pasticciotti leccesi, short-crust pastry filled with custard cream, are specific to Lecce and eaten at breakfast.
-The olive oil is among the best in Puglia — a province that produces roughly 40% of Italy's olive oil output — and the Salento interior's centuries-old olive groves, some with trees over a thousand years old (the Region of Puglia maintains a census of monumental olive trees under Regional Law 14/2007, with the oldest specimens dated at 3,000+ years), produce oils that are exported across Europe.
+The Salentine kitchen is unusually coherent.
+Ciceri e tria, fried and boiled pasta with chickpeas, is the canonical dish.
+Frìsella, a twice-baked bread ring soaked in olive oil and topped with tomato, is the summer standard.
+Pasticciotti leccesi, short-crust pastries filled with custard cream, belong to Lecce and to breakfast.
+The olive oil is among the best in Puglia, a province that produces roughly 40% of Italy's olive oil output, and the interior's centuries-old groves, some with trees over a thousand years old (the Region of Puglia maintains a census of monumental olive trees under Regional Law 14/2007, with the oldest specimens dated at 3,000+ years), export their oils across Europe.

-Lecce's historic centre has cafés and pasticcerie that have been making pasticciotti since the nineteenth century; Caffè Alvino on Piazza Sant'Oronzo is the most cited (to verify current operation).
-In the Grecìa Salentina villages, small family trattorias serve cucina povera — pulses, wild greens, pasta secca — at prices that reflect local rather than tourist economics.
-Wine is predominantly Negroamaro and Primitivo.
+Lecce's pasticcerie have made pasticciotti since the nineteenth century; Caffè Alvino on Piazza Sant'Oronzo is the most cited (to verify current operation).
+In the Grecìa Salentina, family trattorias serve cucina povera (pulses, wild greens, pasta secca) at local rather than tourist prices.
+Wine means Negroamaro and Primitivo.

 ---